 These guidelines are generally applicable to any site.
 It is expected that these guidelines will be implemented in addition to any applicable silvicultural guidelines, forest management guidelines (FMGs) and best management practices (BMPs).
 In cases where these guidelines are modified or not applied, then documentation of the rationale, including the expected impacts of the deviation, is recommended.
-Examples of where a deviation may be warranted include site preparation to facilitate planting operations, control of invasive or exotic species, fuel reduction treatments, barrens/savanna restoration, conversions to less nutrient-demanding forest types, or prescribed fire.
+Examples of where a deviation may be warranted include site preparation to facilitate tree regeneration operations, control of invasive or exotic species, fuel reduction treatments, barrens/savanna restoration, or prescribed fire.